stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 Note that in this case the `unmarshal` method is disallowed since a JOVE object will never be returned from the native layer.

-To support custom JOVE and domain types that inherit from `NativeObject` the registry class is refactored:
+To support custom JOVE and domain types that inherit from `NativeObject` a second step is added to the registry:

 ```java
 public Transformer<?> transformer(Class<?> type) {